Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Discussion

-The calculated intensities of $\{210\}$ for the four stacking morphologies dictates that the following twins must occur together: \mbox{MnGe-R$[111]$} + \mbox{MnGe-L$[\bar{1}\bar{1}\bar{1}]$} or \mbox{MnGe-L$[111]$} + \mbox{MnGe-R$[\bar{1}\bar{1}\bar{1}]$}.
-If, for example, the film exhibited \mbox{MnGe-R$[111]$} + \mbox{MnGe-L$[111]$} domains, each spot in Fig.~\ref{fig:xrd_rsm}(e) would have equal intensity.
-In principle, another similar analysis of the $\{111\}$ reflection, for example, would allow us to distinguish which of these pairs is present in our films.
+The calculated intensities of the $\{210\}$ reflections for the four stacking morphologies dictate that twins related through an inversion operation must occur together: \mbox{MnGe-$R[111]$} + \mbox{MnGe-$L[\bar{1}\bar{1}\bar{1}]$} or \mbox{MnGe-$L[111]$} + \mbox{MnGe-$R[\bar{1}\bar{1}\bar{1}]$}.
+For example, the pair \mbox{MnGe-$R[111]$} + \mbox{MnGe-$L[111]$} does not reproduce the observed pattern.
+In principle, another similar analysis of another intensity-split reflection would allow us to distinguish which of these pairs is present in our films.
 However, the intensity asymmetry is too small to detect within the resolution of our measurements, nor can we elucidate the exact stacking manner within the resolution of our HAADF-STEM measurements.
-We note that Ref.~\onlinecite{Morikawa_2020} reported that \mbox{MnGe-L$[111]$} + \mbox{MnGe-R$[\bar{1}\bar{1}\bar{1}]$} was favored in MnSi/Si(111) using detailed reflectivity measurements.
+The left and right \textit{staircase} stacking sequences seen in Fig.~\hyperref[fig:tem_crosssection]{5(a)} are explained by both sets of chiral pairs, and the individual atoms within $\SI{1}{\QL}$ must be resolved in order to distinguish which is present.
+In addition to structural intensity asymmetry, an additional asymmetry is introduced by anomalous dispersion which is amplified near an x-ray absorption resonance.
+We note that Ref.~\cite{Morikawa_2020} reported that \mbox{MnSi-$L[111]$} + \mbox{MnSi-$R[\bar{1}\bar{1}\bar{1}]$} was favored in MnSi/Si(111) using detailed reflectivity measurements.